google/zetasql/docs/lexical.md

 which is implementation defined, is used.

-For example, the following timestamp represents 12:30 p.m. on September 27, 2014, using the which is implementation defined time zone:
+For example, the following timestamp represents 12:30 p.m. on September 27, 2014 in the default time zone, which is implementation defined:

 ```sql
 TIMESTAMP '2014-09-27 12:30:00.45'